derived-studio/DrapeDotNet/README.md

 ## Consideration

- - What is the reason of using  final stat modfier (F)?
+- What is the reason of using  final stat modifier (F)?
 Is it needed at all?
- - `BaseStatData.ToJSON()` method only serializes public properties and doesn't allow to serialize memebers.
+- `BaseStatData.ToJSON()` method only serializes public properties and doesn't allow to serialize members.
 - Is `BaseStatData` needed?
 Can `Stat` be serialized directly?
- - Applying global modfier to multiple stats of same type not supported.
+- Applying global modifier to multiple stats of same type not supported.
 Eg. improved melee damage should apply to all melee damage type stats: sword damage, axe damage, etc.

 ## Project setup

 1. Clone repository
 2. Open it from unity
     - Ignore console errors.
 You need to build it `.dll`.
     - Let unity create `.sln` solution file and open it from Visual Studio
 3. Add `./Drape.Source/Drape.Source.csproj` (existing project) to the solution
 4. Build added `Drape.Source` project.